What is an infection?

 Diseases that weaken your immune system, such as AIDS, cancer, or diabetes

-Drugs that interfere with your immune system, such as chemotherapy for cancer or corticosteroids
+Medicines that interfere with your immune system, such as corticosteroids or chemotherapy for cancer

 Medical devices in your body, such as IVs, tubes to drain urine (catheters), breathing tubes in your windpipe, or artificial joints